There are frequently asked questions related to Visual CWR Validator.

 The software I use is making CWR that is being rejected by societies and now your tool shows me why.
 What can I do?

 Well, if it is a commercial tool, you may inform the vendor of the issues, but maybe you need to start thinking about moving away from them.
 We can not really help you with staying with a competitor, right?

 You state that the tool is incomplete.
 Can you be more specific?

 The tool is based on our CWR library that is in development (and always will be).
 We do not update these FAQ as often, so no, we can not be completely specific.

 You state that the validation complete on field and record level.
 Can you be more specific about that?

 Yes.
 We take each row and try to separate it into fields using three different methods.
 Depending on which of them succeed and which fail, we declare the line generally invalid or go deeper.
-Generally invalid lines have completely red background.
+Generally invalid lines have a completely red background.

 If we did manage to get the fields, we validate each of them separately.
 Mandatority, including conditional mandatority within each record, is the first step.

 Then we try to validate the content of the non-empty field.
 Numeric fields must be numeric, alpha must not contain invalid characters, list fields must have one of the listed values, codes with check digits must be valid… We also check all sequences: transaction, record, publisher chain and territory, and percentages in each row.